sonmarcho/sonmarcho.github.io/5-passions.md

 the fox spirits taking the shape of seductive women)<br>
 </blockquote>

-In the same spirit, Chinese people designate everything which looks like an insect, a worm or a reptile with 虫 / <i>chóng</i>, which is consequently used in the related characters:
+Similarly, Chinese people designate everything which looks like an insect, a worm or a reptile with 虫 / <i>chóng</i>, which is consequently used in the related characters: